 วันพุธที่ 30 ตุลาคม พ.ศ.
 2567

-พิศวง Thismia
+พิศวง ให้หลงไหล Thismia

 Thismia

-“Thai: Pitsawong ” I have seen my friends searching for this amazing little plant for years.
-Now that I have a macro lens, I am determined to find it and capture its beautiful and amazing images.
-By collecting beautiful images of many species from people who have previously encountered this plant in Thailand,I hope that one day I will have my own images of all of these plants.
+“Thai: Pitsawong ” I saw some of my friends alway excite to discover these amazing little plant for years.
+Once I have a macro lens,I started to join this fun and exciting activities with try to capture its beautiful and amazing images.
+I collected these beautiful images of thismia species from people who have previously encountered this plant in Thailand,I hope that one day I will have my own images of all of these plants.

 Thismia is a genus of myco-heterotrophic plants in family Burmanniaceae, first described as a genus in 1845.
 It is native to East and Southeast Asia, New Guinea, Australia, New Zealand, and the Americas.